Prateek0047/Stellar---chat-and-collab-/README.md

-# stellar-real-time-chat
+# stellar-real-time-chat/collaboration-platform

-A Chat application
+A Chat web-application
-this is just to test , we will update this later
+this is just to test , we will update this later .